 IHG Rewards Club redemption options

-To get the most out of your points, you’ll want to redeem them for reward nights.
-We currently value IHG points at around 0.75 cents per point when redeemed this way.
+By redeeming your points for rewards nights, you’ll be able to maximize their value, which is currently around 0.55 cents per point.
 This is calculated based on the average value when redeemed for properties of different prices (including budget, mid-tier and luxury properties) across different dates and locations.

 Luxury brands like InterContinental and Kimpton offered the best value on average – 0.79 cents per point.
 That’s compared to an average value of 0.71 cents per point when redeemed at mid-tier properties like Crowne Plaza and 0.74 cents per point when redeemed at budget properties like Holiday Inn Express.

-Of course, this pricing decrease could be driven by the recent coronavirus outbreak, and we may see prices go up in the near future.
-This could diminish IHG point value once more.
+We may see prices go up in the near future, which could diminish IHG point value once more.